unclebay143/NFT-Minting-dApp/README.md

 > A Testnet network is merely a functional prototype that works with fake cryptocurrencies for a blockchain project, while the Mainnet network is a fully built blockchain platform that allows users to perform real cryptocurrency transactions on the blockchain.

 At the end of this tutorial, you'll have a working dApp that allows anyone to mint their digital assets (images) into an NFT.

+Drop a ⭐️ if you find the tutorial helpful!